How to Improve Your Creative Proofing Process with Video and Screen Recordings

 How to Use Video and Screen Recordings in Your Creative Proofing Process

 Integrating video and screen recordings into your creative proofing workflow is surprisingly simple.
+If you’re wondering how to screen record on Mac, built-in tools like QuickTime make it easy to get started.
 Here are three options to consider, depending on your existing setup:

 Leverage Your Existing Platform